Oroxylum indicum: In marriage rituals

-As food
+Culinary Use

 It is a plant with edible leaves, flower buds, pods and stems.
 The large young pods, known as Lin mai or Lin fa in Loei, are eaten especially in Thailand and Laos.
 They are first grilled over charcoal fire and then the inner tender seeds are usually scraped and eaten along with lap.
 Known as karongkandai among the Bodos of north east India, its flowers and fruit are eaten as a bitter side dish with rice.
+Its fruit are eaten as a side dish and water of boiled leave and bark as traditional medicine in Mizoram.
+It is known in Mizoram as Archangkawm.
 It is often prepared with fermented or dried fish and believed by them to have medicinal uses.
 The pods also eaten by Chakma people in Chittagong hill tracts of Bangladesh and India.
 Its called "Hona Gulo 𑄦𑄧𑄚 𑄉𑄪𑄣𑄮" in Chakma language.

-The plant is an important food item among the Karen people, who also appreciate it for its medicinal value.
+The plant is used as food by the Karen people.
 The flower buds are boiled and pickled.
-The young pods are cut open raw and the tender seeds inside, having the color and texture of lettuce leaves, are used in various local dishes.
+The young pods are cut open raw and the tender seeds inside are used in various local dishes.

-In traditional medicines
+In traditional medicine

 Oroxylum indicum seeds are used in traditional Indian Ayurvedic and Chinese medicines.
 Root bark is one of the ingredients thought to be useful in compound formulations in Ayurveda and other folk remedies.